Creation of Land Animals and Man. Part 4 of 5 (Series: Lessons on Genesis)

 Man is only half himself without his female partner.
 The numerous generations of men that have overspread the earth descend from this original pair.
 How foolish and vain it is then for a man to take pride in his pedigree, when a poor beggar can claim the most noble ancestry, as a son of Adam, who was the son of God!
 “Which was the son of Enos, which was the son of Seth, which was the son of Adam, which was the son of God” (Luke 3:38; KJV).
 We have, in the literal sense, one Father; we are brethren of one family, the same blood runs in our veins, and therefore brotherly affection should be in our hearts for one another.

-Genesis gives us an overview of God’s creation of man, and Genesis 2:1-25 will explain exactly how God created male and female.
+This passage of Genesis gives us an overview of God’s creation of man, and Genesis 2:1-25 will explain exactly how God created male and female.

 28 And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.